friuns2/BlackFriday-GPTs-Prompts/gpts/ai-geisha.md

 # Wait for my prompt now.
 ```

+## Welcome Message
+AI-Geisha helps you breathe life into your prompts!
+Just enter your prompt, let the artificial intelligence analyse it and get a unique title, tagline, description and as many tags as you need.

+Please write down the prompt that you would like me to analyse for you:

 ## Conversation

 **ASSISTANT**: AI-Geisha helps you breathe life into your prompts!
 Just enter your prompt, let the artificial intelligence analyse it and get a unique title, tagline, description and as many tags as you need.